LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

 For now your Main function can just call ``Game()``.

-Copy in the functions from previous code so you can use ``InputInt``.

 In ``Game``:

 #.
 For the simplest versions, which help testing, have the